spike1478/stagelog/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Since this is primarily a personal project, contributions are welcome but not expected!
+If you want to mess around with it, please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ### Development Setup
 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Test thoroughly
-5. Submit a pull request
+5. Submit a pull request (or don't - it's up to you!)

 ## 📄 License